 F508del-CFBE cells and primary cultures of CF-HBE cells (F508del/F508del) were exposed to VX-809 alone or a combination of VX-809 + VX-770 for 48 hours and the effect of P. aeruginosa on F508del-CFTR Cl secretion was measured in Ussing chambers.
 The effect of VX-809 on F508del-CFTR abundance was measured by cell surface biotinylation and western blot analysis.
 PAO1, PA14, PAK and 6 clinical isolates of P. aeruginosa (3 mucoid and 3 non-mucoid) significantly reduced drug stimulated F508del-CFTR Cl secretion, and plasma membrane F508del-CFTR.

 The observation that P. aeruginosa reduces VX-809 and VX-809 + VX-770 stimulated F508del CFTR Cl secretion may explain, in part, why VX-809 + VX-770 has modest efficacy in clinical trials.

 Stanton, Bruce A.; Coutermarsh, Bonita; Barnaby, Roxanna; and Hogan, Deborah, "Pseudomonas Aeruginosa Reduces Vx-809 Stimulated F508del-Cftr Chloride Secretion by Airway Epithelial Cells" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3134.